dlhobbins/Google-Data-Analytics-Capstone-Project/README.md

 This project was completed as part of the final course of the Google Data Analytics professional certificate on Coursera.

-*[The data was downloaded from the following link:]  (https://www.kaggle.com/datasets/arashnic/fitbit/discussion?resource=download&page=3) This data was accessed on the 14th June 2023.*

-*The data set used for this analysis is the FitBit Fitness Tracker Data (CC0: Public Domain, made available through Mobius)*

-*Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
-It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.*

-*The folder contains 18 CSV files relating to users activity*

 *Tools used were Google Sheets, Big Query, RStudio and Tableau*